 Loews was the last operator of the deluxe Cinema East, a huge cinder block building housing a giant screen and just under 1,200 seats.
-The theater opened on May 27, 1966 with Rock Hudson in “Blindfold”.
+The theatre opened on May 27, 1966 with Rock Hudson in “Blindfold”.
 It was first operated by Carroll’s Development Corporation, which later became CinemaNational.
 USA Cinemas took over in 1987, then Loews in 1988.
-The theater closed around 1991 and was demolished.
+The theatre closed around 1991 and was demolished.

 In it’s last years, the ceiling tiles in the auditorium were removed because of the leaking roof.
 Tiles were falling on people as they watched films.
 This did wonders for the sound.
-The theater featured a huge lobby with elegant appointments and was one of Syracuse’s deluxe presentation houses for many years.
+The theatre featured a huge lobby with elegant appointments and was one of Syracuse’s deluxe presentation houses for many years.

-Next door, Carroll’s built the first of their prototype, fully-automated, manager-operator theaters, called the Mini One.
+Next door, Carroll’s built the first of their prototype, fully-automated, manager-operator theatres, called the Mini One.
 Later, it became known as the Cinema East 2.
-So the area at one time held three adjacent theaters–Cinema East, Mini One, and Dewitt Drive-In.
+So the area at one time held three adjacent theatres–Cinema East, Mini One, and Dewitt Drive-In.
 All have been demolished.

 Just login to your account and subscribe to this theater.